Updated: January 03, 2022

-The main USP of LIC policies is Bonuses they offer on their plans.
-So, it becomes important to know the updated rates for better decision making.
+The main USP of LIC policies is the bonuses they offer on their plans.
+So, it becomes important to know the updated rates for better decision-making.

-The latest bonus rates announced by LIC were on 31st March 2019 for the year 2019-20 for all of its traditional plans.
-LIC has not revised the bonus rates for 2021-22 fiscal year as well.
+The latest bonus rates announced by LIC were for the year 2020-21 for all of its traditional plans.
+LIC has not revised the bonus rates for the 2021-22 fiscal year as well.
 So you can continue to use the previous rates for your calculations.